 Federal Grants and Loans

 Students who register for a course that is not required for their program of study may experience an adjustment/reduction in financial aid.
-The university cannot award financial aid for classes that do not count toward a student's degree requirements; therefore, a student's net tuition expense could be higher.
+The university cannot offer financial aid for classes that do not count toward a student's degree requirements; therefore, a student's net tuition expense could be higher.

 Federal Pell Grant